About

 Our Approach

 The Derbyshire Makes Festival sets out to raise the profile of the county, championing the fact that making still runs in Derbyshire’s lifeblood – shaping its communities and as a source of local pride.
-The festival’s six Hub locations are a reflection of Derbyshire’s unique industrial heritage, with stories local to the area inspiring our programme of making activities at each place.
+The festival takes place across the county, including in our six Hub locations.
+These places reflect Derbyshire’s unique industrial heritage, with stories local to the area inspiring our programme of making activities at each place.

 Chosen for their spread across the county, Bolsover, Chesterfield and the wider North East Derbyshire area are also Arts Council England Levelling Up for Culture and Priority Places, making them the focus for additional Arts Council England engagement and investment.
 In addition, Heanor is one of Arts Council England’s Creative People Places programme, which funds partners to empower residents to decide what kind of creative activity they want to experience on their doorstep.